Local government and the role of the parish council

 Today’s authorities are very different from those first created in the Victorian era: indeed, councillors who served as recently as 20 years ago would find the style and operation of those councils different.
 However, some issues, aside from the democracy mentioned above, have not changed.
 The three councils are bodies created, regulated and, some might say, constrained, by statute law.
 On the latter point, while the principal councils – county and district – enjoy what almost equate to powers of general competence, parish councils are still subject to the doctrine of ultra vires: the Parish Council may only spend money on matters which law says it can.

 That said, parish councils may spend something oddly called the “free resource” on anything which the council feels would be for the benefit of at least some residents.
-In the case of the parish of Kidmore End, that will amount to about £6,200 in the coming financial year.
 It is not free money, however, as the council would need to collect it from residents as part of the Council Tax, as with its other expenditure.
 The district council, who collect the tax, distribute it to the county council, the parish council and the Thames Valley Police Authority, as well as keeping some for its own services.

 The functions and duties of the three tiers are broadly as follows: